Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Introduction

 \section{Introduction}

 Extreme value statistics deal with the characterization of extreme events, such as stock market crashes, that occur with low frequency but with a potentially severe impact.
-A typical extreme value question is to estimate the (low) probability of such an extreme event.
-In the context of multivariate extremes, we are interested in estimating the probability that a $d$-dimensional random vector $\vc{X} = (X_1,\ldots,X_d)$ falls into some ``extreme region'' $C$ (also called failure region).
-For example, in the example of portfolio risk, the components of $\vc{X}$ represent negative log-returns of $d$ stocks in a portfolio.
+A typical applied question is to estimate the (low) probability of such an extreme event.
+When handling compound extreme events, we are interested in estimating the probability that a $d$-dimensional random vector $\vc{X}$ falls into some ``extreme region'' $C$ (also called \emph{failure region}).
+For example, in the context of portfolio risk, the components of $\vc{X}$ represent negative log-returns of $d$ stocks in a portfolio.
 Another example is in catastrophic climate events, where $\vc{X}$ may represent maximum daily rainfall amounts at $d$ monitoring stations.
-To estimate such a probability $\PP[\vc{X} \in C]$, it is important to take the tail dependence across the margins of $\vX$ into account, i.e., the tendency of extremes to occur in several components simultaneously.
+To estimate such a probability $\PP[\vc{X} \in C]$, it is important to take the tail dependence of $\vX$ into account, i.e., the tendency of extremes to occur in several components simultaneously.

-In practice, the extreme region of interest might contain few or even no observed data points, especially when the dimension $d$ is large.
+In this study, we particularly focus on failure regions containing few or even no observed data points.
+This lack of observations makes it challenging to estimate the associated failure probability non-parametrically.
 One potential solution is to employ appropriate parametric models for multivariate extremes and to estimate the model parameters using intermediate level observations.
-However, as the dimension of the vector $\vc{X}$ increases, such a parametric approach becomes increasingly complex, which leads to the following dilemma.
-On the one hand, models with a small number of parameters tend to oversimplify the tail dependence structure.
-On the other hand, models with many parameters are difficult to estimate and may even lead to overfitting.
+However, as the dimension of $\vc{X}$ increases, such a parametric approach becomes increasingly complex, which leads to the following dilemma.
+On the one hand, models with a small number of parameters tend to oversimplify the tail dependence structure; on the other hand, models with many parameters are difficult to estimate, especially without additional information (e.g. geographical locations of weather stations).

-This paper provides a parametric model for the case where the underlying random vector is high dimensional.
-The model can capture the so-called tail dependence coefficients for all pairs of components of the $d-$dimensional random vector.
-Even though it has a large number of parameters (up to $d(d+1)/2$), they are easily obtained based on a fast algorithm, allowing one to approximate the failure probability using the estimated model.
-Other estimators of (multivariate) failure probabilities are proposed in \citet{drees2015} (for the bivariate case) and \citet{valk2016}, among others.
+This paper provides a parametric model for the case where the dimension $d$ of the underlying random vector $\vX$ is moderate to high.
+The model can capture the so-called \emph{tail dependence coefficients} for all pairs of components of $\vX$.
+Despite the large number of parameters (up to $d(d+1)/2$), estimation is based on a simple and fast algorithm, allowing one to approximate the failure probability using the estimated model.
+The parametric model we use can be summarized via bivariate dependence coefficients, similar to covariances in the (centered) multivariate normal distribution.